 Available online, Fired Earth paint is an environmentally friendly designer paint, popular with interior designers, a bit like Farrow & Ball.
 It’s not the worst paint to use, but is it worth the price tag?
-This is my full Fired Earth Paint review- Matt emulsion & Eggshell, but there is loads more info on the Decorators Forum UK
+This is my full Fired Earth Paint review- Matt emulsion & eggshell, but there is loads more info on the Decorators Forum UK

 Fired Earth Paint – Matt Emulsion Review